Skip to content

 With a non clustered storage appliance, services such as NFS, SMB etc. are accessed using the IP address of the storage appliance itself.
 For clustered systems this causes an issue in that when the pool, and by implication any services reliant on that pool, is migrated to another node, those services become inaccessible using the original storage appliances IP address (as it no longer hosts those services).

-RSF-1 solves this problem by associating a Virtual IP address (VIP) with a pool, and by implicaition any services using the pool.
-The VIP is then migrated with the pool should a fail over occur.
-Clients then access storage services using the VIPs configured rather than the static IP address of the node itself.
-This approach means that clients need not be aware of where a highly available service is running, or indeed need reconfiguration when a failover occurs, safe in the knowledge that the VIP will always point to the location of the services in the cluster.
+RSF-1 solves this problem by associating a Virtual IP address (VIP) with a pool, and by implicaition any services using the pool - the VIP is then migrated with the pool should a fail over occur.
+Clients then access storage services using the VIPs configured rather than the static IP address of the node itself, thereby ensuring continued access no matter where the service is running.

 When configuring a VIP in the cluster, either an IP address or a hostname can be used.
 When using a hostname the cluster needs to resolve this to an IP address.
-To ensure that this resolution is not dependent on external naming services RSF-1 automatically adds VIP's to the TrueNAS Host Name Database.
+To ensure that this resolution is not dependent on external naming services RSF-1 automatically adds VIP's to the TrueNAS Host Name Database on each node in the cluster.

 IPaddress FQDN hostname